MostafaAhmed98/arabic_named_entity/README.md

 This will launch a Gradio interface in your web browser where you can input Arabic text and get Named Entity Recognition predictions.

+or you can access the model from HuggingFace Spaces : https://huggingface.co/spaces/MostafaAhmed98/arabic_named_entity

 ## Acknowledgements

 - HuggingFace for the `transformers` and `datasets` libraries.